The morning tide rises 4 metres in a sandy estuary, south Devon

 Where the coast is low-lying the foreshore is usually either sand or mud.
 It can be fun to go kayaking in shallow muddy creeks, and chances are you'll see a lot of wildlife, but you can get stuck for hours with a band of deep mud between you and the shore.
 On the chart, look for access points where there is very little foreshore between the channel and dry land, or where the foreshore is firm sand, or there is a concrete walkway giving access to the water at low tide.

 Mont St Michel in France lies at the top of the Baie de St Malo.
 The falling tide exposes as much as 10 miles (16 km) of flat golden beach between sea and land.
 It is the same at Morecambe Bay in England.
-The rising tide returns over the sands faster than a horse can gallop.
+Because the gradient of the beach is so low, the rising tide returns over the sands faster than a horse can gallop.
 Visitors and cockle-pickers have been drowned after walking out too far.

 Tides & rivers